Vegan Peanut-Butter Banana Bread

 - 1 ½ tsp pure vanilla extract

 - 1 tsp baking soda

 - 1 ½ cups whole wheat pastry flour

 - 1 cup dark or semisweet chocolate chips

 - Preheat the oven to 350°F and line a loaf pan with parchment paper.

-- In a large bowl, whisk the mashed banana and coconut oil.* Then add the peanut butter, sucanat and vanilla.
+- In a large bowl, whisk the mashed banana and coconut oil.* Then add the tahini, sucanat and vanilla.